MichaelKasper1/Cancer_Dependency_Predictor/README.md

 # Django/Vue Web Application for Cancer Gene Dependency Prediction

+### Active Project

+Please note that this project is still in development.
+Some features are still in testing.
+Use the information under "develop" to download dependencies and run app locally if interested.

 ### Introduction

 This web application is open source.
 It is designed to predict, prioritize, analyze, and interpret cancer genetic dependencies through the two main tools: